ffahleraz/kinematics/README.md

-# Kinematics
+# Kinematics2D

-A basic 2D kinematics library for robotics in Python 3.
+A basic 2-dimensional point-kinematics library for Python 3.